About the Exam

 The exam is 4 hours and 45 minutes in length.
 There is one 30 minute break halfway through the exam, therefore the total seat time is 5 hours and 15 minutes.
 Additional bathroom breaks are allowed if necessary, however no additional time is provided.

 Suggested Study Resources for the Exam

-We also recommend that you study the Canadian policies and guidelines related to the provision of care (e.g. Consult and Transfer, Drug and Diagnostic Testing Schedules, etc.) as found in the Registrant’s Handbook for the jurisdiction where you will be applying to register.
-Only those requirements that are the same across all Canadian regulated jurisdictions will be tested on the CMRE, so any one of the provincial/territorial Registrant’s Handbooks can be used to study for the exam, but we suggest that you use the Handbook for the province or territory where you will be applying to register.
+We recommend that candidates study the standards and policies related to the provision of care (e.g. Consult and Transfer, Drug and Diagnostic Testing Schedules, etc.) in the jurisdiction where they will be applying to register, as appropriate.
+Only those requirements that are the same across all Canadian regulated will be tested on the CMRE.

-Finally, we suggest that you carefully review the Association of Ontario Midwives Emergency Skills Workbook or the Regroupement les sages-femmes du Quebec's Formation en urgences obstetricales as these workbooks reflect the generally accepted standard for emergency care for Canadian midwives.
+Candidates may also wish to review the Association of Ontario Midwives' Emergency Skills Workbook or the Regroupement les sages-femmes du Quebec's Formation en urgences obstetricales, as these workbooks reflect the generally accepted standard for emergency care for Canadian midwives.

-The PESA allows users to get some direct experience with questions that mimic the format, style, language level, and difficulty level of questions on the CMRE.
+The PESA allows users to obtain some direct experience with questions that mimic the format, style, language level, and difficulty level of questions on the CMRE.
 The specific set of questions has been chosen to also demonstrate the range of content and types of questions found on the CMRE.
-Finally, by taking the time-limited PESA Version A, users can also experience the approximate pace of the CMRE.
+Finally, by taking the time-limited PESA, users can also experience the approximate pace of the CMRE.